niacobel/CHAINS/docs/source/control_launcher.overview.rst

 Second step: Determining the transitions
 ----------------------------------------

-Once the system has been modelled, it is time to determinate the transitions that will be covered by the control procedure.
+Once the system has been modelled, it is time to determine the transitions that will be covered by the control procedure.
 For this, some data files still need to be created: the transition files, i.e. the initial states and the target states.

 For more details on how this process is performed, consult the :doc:`control_launcher.transitions` specific documentation.